A Little History

 Blazon: Gold, Silver, Azure, and Vert

-Lower right: From Vert to a Golden Tree
+Lower left: From Vert to a Golden tree

-Upper left: From Gold to an Azure fleur-de-lis
+Upper right: From Gold to an Azure fleur-de-lis

-Lower left: From Azure to a Silver bar
+Lower right: From Azure to a Silver bar

-Exterior ornaments: The escutcheon capped off by a Gold mural crown, with five crenellated towers, built with sand and shaded on the bottom, with everything supported by two branches of autumn maple that cross at a point.
+Exterior ornaments: The escutcheon capped off by a Gold mural crown, with five crenellated towers, built with sand and shaded on the bottom, all supported by two branches of autumn maple leaves that cross at a point.

 Motto: ADVITAS ET VOLUNTAS